 And I thank you, Mark Benjamin, for joining us.
 Mark Benjamin, national correspondent at Salon.com.

-Mark, finally, on Friday, I went over to Yeshiva University here in New York, which had a fiftieth anniversary conference called "War, Torture and Terror: The Role of Psychology."
+Mark, finally, on Friday, I went over to Yeshiva University here in New York, which had a 50th anniversary conference called “War, Torture and Terror: The Role of Psychology.”
 Michael Gelles spoke.
 He was one of those members on that task force at the APA.
 He defended the position of the psychologists’ involvement in military interrogations.
 Afterwards, a number of psychologists seriously questioned him from the audience.

 MARK BENJAMIN: Yes, and the argument from people like Gelles, who did sit on this panel, is that having a psychologist in the room or near the room when there’s an interrogation going on, it allows that psychologist to be sort of like a safety officer.
 In other words, let’s at least have psychologists nearby, so they can set some limits.
-The flipside of that, of course, is that psychologists are — as medical professionals, they know how to push people’s buttons.
-And there are interrogation transcripts, including this guy, the twentieth hijacker Kahtani, that show psychologists at Guantanamo telling interrogators this is how you crank up the pressure, not acting as safety officers during interrogations, but as telling interrogators essentially how to be more coercive.
+The flip side of that, of course, is that psychologists are — as medical professionals, they know how to push people’s buttons.
+And there are interrogation transcripts, including this guy, the 20th hijacker Qahtani, that show psychologists at Guantanamo telling interrogators this is how you crank up the pressure, not acting as safety officers during interrogations, but as telling interrogators essentially how to be more coercive.
 And that’s at the crux of the matter.